MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 ## Pick your capabilities

 Next step is to pick the capabilities needed.
-You need to use the SDK to scaffold bot and adaptive card handlers to the source file.
+You need to use the AI library to scaffold bot and adaptive card handlers to the source file.

 Teams AI library supports JavaScript and is designed to simplify the process of building bots that can interact with Microsoft Teams, and facilitates the migration of existing bots.
-The SDK supports the migration of messaging capabilities, Message Extension (ME) capabilities and Adaptive Cards capabilities to the new format.
+The AI library supports the migration of messaging capabilities, Message Extension (ME) capabilities and Adaptive Cards capabilities to the new format.
 It's also possible to upgrade existing Teams apps with these features.

 Developers creating bots for Microsoft Teams were using the BotBuilder SDK directly.
-New AI library is designed to facilitate the construction of bots that can interact with Microsoft Teams.
+Teams AI library is designed to facilitate the construction of bots that can interact with Microsoft Teams.
 While one of the key features of this SDK is the AI support that customers can utilize, the initial objectives of the team may simply be to upgrade their current bot without AI.
-Once upgraded, the bot can connect to AI/LLM available in the SDK.
+Once upgraded, the bot can connect to AI or LLM available in the SDK.

 Teams AI library supports the following capabilities:

-* Sending or Receiving Message – Migration supported.
+* Sending or Receiving Message.

-* Message Extension (ME) capabilities – Migration supported.
+* Message Extension (ME) capabilities.

-* Adaptive Cards capabilities – Migration supported.
+* Adaptive Cards capabilities.

-In the section below we'll explain in detail each of the capabilities and their path to migration.
-We'll using the samples from the AI library repo for explaining the method of migration.
+In the following section, we'll explain each capability and their path to migration.
+We'll using the samples from the AI library to explain the method of migration.

 ### Sending or receiving Message